-Item Criterion Description Description Status 1 LSSTCam Maintenance Before the completion of SV, it is understood whether or not off TMA Camera maintenance will be needed within the first year of Operations.
+Item Criterion Description Status 1 LSSTCam Maintenance Before the completion of SV, it is understood whether or not off TMA Camera maintenance will be needed within the first year of Operations.
 No off TMA maintenance required.
 2 SRD All science requirements that can be verified with SV data are verified or expected to be verified within 3 months of completion of SV.
 Status at CCR3 3 Dome The dome environment is not limiting typical performance.
 Not controlled until after Handover 4 Calibration All necessary calibration data products are available at the time any LSST data are obtained or can be obtained after the fact without invalidating the observed data for inclusion in the LSST.
-Status at CCR3 5 DIQ The "System" contribution to the measured Delivered Image quality is better than or equal to 0.45" Currently 0.6'' system contribution 6 Normalized Étendue (eF) Survey Speed is > 0.7.
-Currently 0.68 7 Cadence The scientific merits and technical feasibility of the planned survey scheduler algorithms for DR1 have bee reviewed and verified.
+Status at CCR3 5 DIQ Delivered Image quality contribution of system is better than or equal to 0.4" Currently 0.6'' system contribution 6 Normalized Étendue Survey speed is > 0.7.
+Currently 0.68 7 Cadence The first six months of survey schedule as expected to be executed includes details of the system as currently performing.
 In progress 8 Early Science DP2 observations are completed as planned (Guy et al., RTN-011).
 Status at CCR3